amaysim-au/amaysim-automation-exercise-javascript-cypress/README.md

 Install `node` and `npm` on your machine.
 Please google for installation instructions.
 If you already have this installed, you dont need to do it again.

 ### Clone the repository
-Checkout the code, by running this in your terminal/command line: `git clone git@github.com:<your github username>/amaysim-automation-exercise-javascript-cypress.git`
+Checkout the code, by running this in your terminal/command line: `git clone git@github.com:work-for-amaysim/cypress-test-automation-exercise-<your github username>.git`

 ### Install dependancies
-1. Go to your folder where you checked out the code: `cd amaysim-automation-exercise-javascript-cypress`
+1. Go to your folder where you checked out the code: `cd cypress-test-automation-exercise-<your github username>`
 1. Run `npm install`.

 ### Run tests